thomhastings/bt5-scripts/README.md

 Here is each script and a short description:

 ##### after-install.sh
->    This script installs Guake and Tilda, then  calls
+>    This script installs Guake and Tilda,
->    several other scripts in the following order:
+>    runs these other scripts:
 >    **./get-tor.sh**
 >    **./get-figlet.sh**
 >    **./get-dropbox.sh**